Larsende/Agility2020-AS3/class1/module1/module02.rst

-Lab 1 - Creating a Simple HTTP Application using AS3 Declarative Interface & AS3 Schema Validation
+Lab 1 - Creating a Simple HTTP Application using AS3
 --------------------------------------------------------------------------------------------------
 In this lab, we will create a simple HTTP application using AS3.
 Before sending the AS3 declaration, we will use Microsoft Visual Studio Code to validate our JSON schema.